Michael-Schoo/blog/content/post/recursion/index.md

 ```

+---

 The strategies I used to solve this problem were not giving up, trial/error, and research.
 This was required to get it to work, otherwise I wouldn't have had success to the same level or even at all.
 I was proud of understanding fixing my recursion problems and how to use the clock to solve it.
-I found finishing the task was a bit of a challenge, but satisfying and I'm proud of my final result.
+I found finishing the task was a bit of a challenge, but satisfying, and I'm proud of my final result.
 I learned that changing the code to your code style is a good thing, as it makes it easier to read and understand, this is one of the ways/reasons that the task was completed.

 <!-- Links -->
 [task-2nd-image-link]: https://www.allaboutcircuits.com/uploads/articles/completed-JK-flip-flop-sequential-circuit.jpg